NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 Where $Z_i$ is the i'th joint axis of rotation, $E$ is the chains end effectors position and $J_i$ is the i'th joint position / end effectors current position.
 So this can be see as the cross product of the Joint Axis and the direction from the joint to the end effector.
 Each of these defines a column in the Jacobian, with each component (DOF) been on each row.

 So eg $\partial P_z \over \partial \theta_1$ is the velocity x component of the end effector, by the rotation of joint 1's DOF.
 Which is simply just the x component of the above cross product where the $i$th joint is Joint 1 $J_1$ (Don't confuse j notation with Jacobian) !
 However we can see now that this formulation only makes sense for joints with 1 DOF ?
 As each column defines a single joint, with a single DOF, How would it be possible if each joint has multiple DOFs as they do in our case ?
+All texts I see also assume $Z_i$ has a single DOF eg the axis $(0, 0, 1)$ where as in my case each joints 3 DOF axis is arbitrary.

 ###### Relating this to the target effector position :